utccf-admin/utccf-main/README.md

 ## Edit information

 > To edit anything on the website, you will need to be added as a collaborator first.
 Please send your git email, username, and a short explanation to why you need to edit to utccfcommittee@gmail.com.
+Alternatively, login to GitHub using that email account if you have access.

-To edit information, you can clone the repository and push changes OR edit directly from your browser.
+To edit information, you can [clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and push changes OR [edit directly from your browser](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).

 All of the information displayed on the website can be found in `public/docs/yyyy-yy`.